SparkPost/support-docs/content/momentum/4/console-commands/mta-sts.md

 ```

 **mta-sts show domain { domain name }**     - shows MTA-STS TXT record and policy details of a given domain.
- The same content will show in [domain](/momentum/4/console-commands/domain) command output also if
+ The same content will be shown in [domain](/momentum/4/console-commands/domain) command output also if
  available.